bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Node lists are array-like but lack a lot of the common array methods, such as using `.map()` or `filter()`.

 5. What is a component?
-A componenet is a stang-alone, reusable part of our program which can be instantiated whenever we need one.
+A component is a stang-alone, reusable part of our program which can be instantiated whenever we have a need for one.
 An example of a component would be dropdown menu on a navigation menu.

 ## Challenge